-Professional teeth cleanings by a general dentist or dental hygienist remove plaque buildup on and between your teeth.
+Professional teeth cleaning is done by a general dentist or dental hygienist.
+It removes plaque buildup on and between your teeth.

 Plaque naturally collects in your mouth, even with regular brushing and flossing.
-Regular teeth cleanings reach areas in the mouth that are hard to reach with a regular toothbrush.
+Routine cleanings reach areas in the mouth that are hard to reach with a regular toothbrush.

-Dentists recommend getting professional teeth cleanings every six months for several reasons:
+Dentists recommend getting professional teeth cleanings every 6 months.
+This is because routine cleanings help: